- Posts: 199

 "Thanks Joe."
 I lay back into the cot and rested until I fell asleep.

 "Good morning."
 She looked at with me with smile.
 "Thanks for sharing your cot with me.
 That felt like it was the longest shift ever."
 She got out of the cot and walked over to the nearby sink.
 She splashed some water on her face and wiped off the water with a towel.
 I only watched as she neatly put her hair back up again.
 "Hey, come over here."
 She looked back to me in the mirror.
 I obeyed, joining her at the sink.
 "This has been driving me crazy since last night."
 She grabbed my hands and put them under the facet.
 "I would have done this earlier, but you looked like you needed the rest."
 She took a brush and proceeded to scrub under my nails to get the particles of blood out from underneath them.
 Her hands were gentile, but the brush was a bit abrasive.
-I did not complain though.
-It was clearly necessary.
-As she cleaned my hands I almost felt absolved, but it wouldn't be that easy.
+I did not complain though, it was clearly necessary.
+As she cleaned my hands, I almost felt absolved, though in the end it wouldn't be that easy.
 "There, all finished."

 "Have to go back up and check on a few things upstairs."
 She began to leave.
 "I suspect you have business of your own to attend to."